-A staged development application has been received for a concept proposal and Stage 1 of a retirement village at the subject site, which is located within the 'East Leppington' urban release area in the Sydney South West Growth Centre.
+A development application has been received for the construction of 268 seniors living dwellings at the subject site, which is located within the 'East Leppington' urban release area in the Sydney South West Growth Centre.

 The urban release area has previously been the subject of detailed precinct planning in accordance with the requirements of the Growth Centres SEPP and development of the release area has commenced with residential development being undertaken by the applicant in relatively close proximity to the subject site.
-The application sets out the concept plan for the development of the retirement village and also includes the first stage.